dorm7/django_kss/README.rst

 extend styleguide.html
 ======================

-some times, you need to use extra css or js in your style guide. so the default template is not enough. you can just use the following way to make a better style guide
+sometimes, you need to use extra css or js in your style guide. so the default template is not enough. you can just use the following way to make a better style guide

 put the following html in your any template folder